roeger/icaps25.github.io/content/organisation/roles_and_guidelines.md

 6. When you are done with that, take an overall view of the comments, and start to group them into themes.
 Name the themes, e.g. “Lack of convincing data” or “Key strengths”

 7. Now start writing the meta-review.
-The main task for an Area Chair is to summarize the reviewer’s comments into one main document, balancing the differing opinions and adding your own where necessary.
+The main task for an Area Chair is to summarise the reviewer’s comments into one main document, balancing the differing opinions and adding your own where necessary.
 When opinions conflict, look at the PC’s expertise in the area to disambiguate, or look at the paper to verify which position seems more justifiable.
 We note that your own opinion may be in conflict with that of the reviewers.
 This conflict needs to